Colima: Colonial era

 After conquering the Aztecs and the Purépecha, the Spanish made incursions into Colima.
 The first incursion into the Colima area occurred under Juan Rodríguez de Villafuerte in 1522 but was defeated by the natives of the Tecomán Valley.
 Hernán Cortés then sent Gonzalo de Sandoval to defeat the Tecos, which he did at the Paso de Alima and the Palenque de Tecomán.
 Sandoval then established the first Spanish settlement in the Colima Valley called Caxitlán in 1523, making it the third oldest functioning city government in Mexico and the second municipality of western New Spain.
 In 1527, Francisco Cortés de San Buenaventura moved the Spanish settlement to its current located and changing the name to San Sebastián de Colima.

-Revillagigedo Archipelago was discovered 1533 by Hernando de Grijalva.
+Revillagigedo Archipelago was brought to colonial attention in 1533 by Hernando de Grijalva.
 The state's first port at Tzalahua would be an important site for about 300 years of Spanish colonial rule as a line of defense and a commercial center.

 After the Conquest, the native population was reduced drastically.
 Some estimations state that the population declines from 150,000 in 1523 to 15,000 in 1554, rebounding somewhat in the 17th century.
 This population reduction led to the introduction of African slaves and indigenous people from neighboring regions.

 Evangelization was carried out by the Franciscans who established the San Francisco de Coliman monastery in 1554 then the Almoloyan monastery.
 They would be followed by the Mercedarians and the Brothers of Saint John of the Cross.
 It was originally made part of the diocese of Valladolid (Morelia).